andrewevstyukhin/nebc7/README.md

 I would recommend using AVX2 or AVX-512 for the best performance.
 See Bc7Mode.h about settings.

+## Customization

+The kDenoise and kDenoiseStep constants in Bc7Mode.h define RDO capabilities:

+1. The most performant and compact mode is defined by kDenoise = 1, kDenoiseStep = 3 \* 3.
+2. Generally precise but much slower mode is defined by kDenoise = 0, kDenoiseStep = 0.
+3. Especially for Moon shots (black backround with low light amplitude) I recommend kDenoise = 0, kDenoiseStep = 3 \* 3.

+The constants kAlpha, kGreen, kRed, kBlue set weights for channels and depend on the nature of the data.

 ## Example

 Recompressing "BC7Ltest.png" (gained from https://code.google.com/archive/p/nvidia-texture-tools/downloads bc7_export.zip) on i7-6700 CPU: